These are the questions we get asked most often about our floors and their features.

 2 – Rugs or carpet runners

-We know that the last thing you want to do is cover up the beautiful texture of a natural wood floor, but sometimes prevention is better than the cure.
+We know that the last thing you want to do is cover up the beautiful texture of your natural wood floor, but sometimes prevention is better than the cure.
 Consider rugs or carpet runners for high footfall areas such as doorways, halls and stairs.

 3 – Be careful with furniture